-- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 60 hours to complete.
-Many steps of the project will be completed during the lab sessions. - Projects are individual assignments.
-Discussing project topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises.
+- The projects will consist of hardware construction and firmware development and it is expected that it will take approximately 80 hours to complete. - Projects teams will consist of 1 or 2 students.
+6000-level students will work in teams of one. - Discussing project topics is allowed, but the submissions must be unique to the team.
+Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises. - While the lecture content of this course is shared across multiple courses, students enrolled in a graduate course will have additional project components assigned.